lucasliebe/grover-module/README.md

 * Code for the Grover discriminator in [discrimination/](discrimination/).
 Without much changing, you can run Grover as a discriminator to detect Neural Fake News.
 * Code for generating from a Grover model, in [sample/](sample/).

+Imports are adjusted to for this repository to work as a submodule.
+If you want to run this repository standalone you need to remove `grover.` from every import.

 ## Setting up your environment

 Use `pip install requirements.txt` to download the required packages.